🎓 Program Overview

 - LINQ in depth: deferred execution, IQueryable vs IEnumerable, custom LINQ operators, and query expression syntax vs method syntax

-- async/await in depth: Task, ValueTask, ConfigureAwait, cancellation tokens, and avoiding common async pitfalls (deadlocks, fire-and-forget)
+- async/await in depth: Task, ValueTask, ConfigureAwait, cancellation tokens, and avoiding deadlocks and fire-and-forget antipatterns

 - Generics and constraints: writing reusable, type-safe generic classes and methods

-- Interfaces and dependency injection: designing against abstractions, the ISP and DIP principles in practice
+- Interfaces and dependency injection: designing against abstractions — ISP and DIP principles in practice

-- C# source generators: how they work and using community source generators (Mapperly, StronglyTypedId) to eliminate boilerplate
+- C# source generators: how they work and using Mapperly and StronglyTypedId to eliminate boilerplate

 - Span<T> and Memory<T>: zero-allocation buffer manipulation for performance-critical paths